 Bank Name: Commerzbank AG

-Reference: Applicant’s Full Name
+- Reference: Applicant’s Full Name and Contact Details

-Please be advised that the Consulate follows the “NO REFUND POLICY” on fees paid by applicants for actual services rendered by the Consulate.
+Please be advised that the Consulate implements the “NO REFUND POLICY” on fees paid by applicants for actual services rendered by the Consulate.
 Visa fees will not be refunded if the application is denied or the visa is approved after the applicant’s scheduled departure date.

-Please pay the EXACT AMOUNT as change will not be given.
+When making the payment through bank transfer, please pay the EXACT AMOUNT as change will not be given.
 “Actual services rendered” include, but are not limited to, services rendered from receipt of documents for review by the Consular Officer or, in case of payment, from the time of its receipt, and not merely restricted to the issuance of document.
 Fees for unserviced applications/applications no longer pursued are non-refundable.